 The Silvertone 1430 shown above does not have its chassis tied directly to the mains like the All American Five radio.
 It uses an "RFI AC Ground Cap" (death cap) to connect a power cord wire to the chassis to make the chassis an RFI shield.
 They're called "death caps" because if they fail as a short they will electrify the chassis with full wall receptacle power.
 The 1430 also has a "V1 Current Return Resistor" to allow V1's cathode current to return to the mains' neutral wire.
 These two components isolate the chassis and guitar from the mains neutral and hot.
-Every widowmaker guitar amp and schematic I have seen uses a death cap and return resistor like the 1430 shown above.
+Every widowmaker guitar amp and schematic I have seen except one uses a death cap and return resistor like the 1430 shown above.

 Like all amps with a death cap, the 1430 will usually have less noise and hum when the amp is plugged in with the neutral wire connected to the RFI AC Ground Cap.
 This gives the chassis an AC signal ground which allows the chassis and guitar cable to act as an RFI shield.